Dishmaster M2000 Century - Installation

 Do not loop them around water lines or drain pipes.

-They must not be pinched or kinked and must be free to move when the wand is in use.
+They must not be pinched or kinked and must be free to move up and down when the wand is in use.

 Route the detergent tube in front of everything else so you will be able to lift the tank into the sink for refilling and back flushing.

-- With valve handle to the left, lower the faucet onto the sink or countertop and align the cover with the gasket.
-Make sure the gasket and faucet are sitting where you want them.
+- With valve handle to the left, lower the faucet onto the sink/countertop and align the cover with the gasket.
+Make sure the faucet and gasket are sitting where you want them.

 - Lower the hose guide through the empty hole on the right side of the cover.

-It is convenient to have a helper apply downward pressure on the faucet and the hose guide to hold them in place until completion of the next two steps.
+Have a helper apply downward pressure on the faucet and hose guide to hold them in place until completion of the next three steps.
 Place a couple towels on the bottom of the cabinet to cushion your back.
 Wear safety goggles.

-- Slip one of the flange nuts over the inlet tube fittings and screw it onto the valve body and hand tighten.
+- Slip one of the flange nuts over the inlet tube fittings and screw it onto the valve body.
+Hand tighten only.

-- Screw the second flange nut onto the hose guide and hand tighten.
+- Screw the second flange nut onto the hose guide.
+Hand tighten only.

-- Make final adjustments, if necessary, to the position of the gasket and faucet so that they are sitting exactly where you want them.
+- Make final adjustments to the position of the faucet and gasket as necessary to make sure they are sitting where you want them.
 Tighten both flange nuts.

 - Put the end of one of the supply lines in a bucket.
-Open the water shut-off valve and allow water to flow until foreign matter no longer comes out.
+Open the water shut-off valve and allow water to flow for 15 seconds until debris no longer comes out.

 - Repeat for the other supply line.

 - Slightly spread the inlet tubes apart just enough that there is clearance to attach a supply line to the shorter of the two inlet tubes.